Research Ethics & Integrity

 Both documents informed the creation of the College's Research Ethics and Integrity framework.

-The Research Ethics and Integrity Review Group (REIRG) was established by the Research Policy Group in autumn 2014.
-REIRG is a cross-College initiative that provides oversight and ensures that research integrity and governance is firmly embedded in the University’s ethos and culture.
+Please use the link below to access the University's Research Integrity pages with information across the University on Research Ethics and Integrity processes.
+An important part of this is REIRG which is a cross-College initiative that provides oversight and ensures that research integrity and governance is firmly embedded in the University’s ethos and culture.